![]() |

 |

-| This bike was more
+This bike was more

 performance oriented than the KZ1000 and had the footpegs

-returned with some bikes of the late 90's and 00's).
-Soon after, high performance bikes were water cooled and lost the fins and the engine was shrouded with plastic like my next bike (the Honda Hurricane).
+one of the last 'naked' sport bikes where you can see the engine.
+Soon after, high performance bikes were water cooled and lost the fins and the engine was shrouded with plastic like my next bike (the Honda Hurricane ).

 |